-Money and financial stress that often accompanies it can take a big toll on a marriage.
+Money (and the financial stress that often accompanies it) can take a big toll on a marriage.
 In fact, one of the leading causes of divorce is finances.
-While it may be a heated topic, there are practical steps you can take to help alleviate the stress money may be having on your marriage.
+While it may be a heated topic, there are practical steps you can take to alleviate the stress money may be having on your marriage.
 Here’s how to avoid money problems in marriage:

 1) Take financial responsibility.

 Empower yourself to learn about your finances.
 While most young couples enter a relationship knowing very little about what it means to be married, they are often even more clueless about money.
 “How do I make a budget?”
 “How much should I be saving?”
 “Are we living beyond our means?”
 As it is common that spouses will have different approaches to spending, conflict around these issues is inevitable.

 One of the smartest steps you can take is to meet with a financial planner who can guide you and educate you about your finances.
 Money stirs up a host of emotions and therefore it can become challenging to make responsible decisions.
 A third party who can advise you based on cold, hard facts will help remove unnecessary stress from your relationship.

 2) Understand your relationship with money.

 Financial stress or unemployment can bring out the worst in a couple as it plays on some of our most primal fears.
 In Dr. Pat Love and Dr. Steven Stosny’s book, “How to Improve Your Marriage Without Talking About It,” they posit that the underlying root of marital conflict and disconnection is fear and shame.
 Men are hard-wired to provide for their family (hunter-gatherer, anyone?), so if they do not succeed in this mission they feel ashamed.
 This sense of failure is debilitating to a man and stronger than his fear for survival.